Kösem Sultan

 Kosem Sultan

-Sultan Osman II and Sultan Murad IV are also buried with them, in addition to many other members of the Ottoman dynasty.
+Sultan Osman II and Sultan Murad IV are also buried there, along with many other members of the Ottoman dynasty.

 Sultan Ahmed I Turbe